Home > How to set up your Communication Channels

 (Last Updated On: July 13, 2023)

 You can set up and configure the above channels under the “Channels” tab of your Settings in your admin dashboard.

 You are able to use as many of the available channels for a widget as you want.
-However, although you can connect more than one WeChat accounts and Facebook pages to one widget, you can only use one SMS number.
+However, although you can connect more than one Facebook pages to one widget, you can only use one SMS number.

 To deactivate any of the channels you would need to click on the trashcan icon next to it and follow the steps from there:

-Communication Channels allow you to set up auto-greeting messages which will be displayed to your clients when they initiate a contact with you via SMS and WeChat.
-The messages that you will set up will be the same for the two channels but you can differentiate between Online and Offline cases.
-(If you want to use different messages for SMS and WeChat, you would need to set up separate widgets).
+Communication Channels allow you to set up auto-greeting messages which will be displayed to your clients when they initiate a contact with you via SMS.
+You can differentiate between Online and Offline cases.

-When initiating a contact using SMS or WeChat, the client has no way of knowing if chat is actually available at this moment (on your website they would see the “Online” or “Offline” button).
+When initiating a contact using SMS or another Channel, the client has no way of knowing if chat is actually available at this moment (on your website they would see the “Online” or “Offline” button).
 Thus, you would want to let them know if no agent is available to receive their chat and set the correct expectations for them.

 You can decide if you want to enable both online and offline options by clicking on the boxes next to each option and then configure the messages: